gammapy/gammapy/docs/install/index.rst

 You can install the latest stable version of Gammapy with conda::

-  conda install -c openastronomy gammapy
+  conda install -c astropy gammapy

 or with pip::